leonstel/leonstel.github.io/recursive_tree_part2.md

 ```
 //leaf.js
 ${

+    // Only show arrow when it has children
     this.hasChildren() ? html`
         <div class="arrow">

+            //Switch the direction of the arrow depending of its in hinding or not
             <img class="${!this.hide ? 'down' : ''}" @click="${this.fold}" src="./src/assets/arrow.svg" />
         </div>
     ` : html``
 }

+// click handler of the arrow to switch the hide flag to its counterpart
 fold(){
     this.hide = !this.hide;
 }